Homer's bust

 Scolus

-The whereabouts of the village of Scolus (or Skolos), mentioned in the Catalogue of Ships (2.497), by Strabo (9.2.23) and Pausanias (9.4.4), are not precisely known.
+The whereabouts of the village of Scolus (or Skolos) (Iliad, 2.497), mentioned by Strabo (9.2.23) and Pausanias (9.4.4), are not precisely known.
 However, scholars have identified the mountain of the same name, known to some in Thiva 7 km to the west, as "the mountain of the gods".
 It is a very arduous climb to the summit from the fields below.
 It matches Strabo's description as "a place that is rugged and hardly habitable; whence the proverb, ‘neither go to Scolus thyself nor follow another thither’."
 The inhabitants probably lived closer to their fields, near Neochoraki, and went up to the mountain for worship or refuge.
 Mycenaean pottery has been uncovered on the mountain, and Mycenaean tombs have been found in the area.

 Location: 38°19'4" N 23°24'14" E (summit marker)